-What exactly is a Code of Conduct and how do we abide by it, and emerge as a trusted leader?
+What exactly is a Code of Conduct and how do we abide by it, and emerge as a trusted leaders?
 A Code of Conduct is about authenticity and not a corporate document or mission statement that is stuffed away in the HR packet you get when first hired.

 A Code of Conduct is really an accurate communication of the core values and principles that live inside of you – a Code of Conduct is the best you on display.

-One of the things leaders must be consistently aware of is that every word that flows from them, whether orally, by letter, email, or a text message is shaping and developing a culture in their organization or area of responsibility.
+One of the things leaders must be consistently aware of is that every word that flows from them, whether orally, by letter, email, or text message is shaping and developing a culture in their organization or area of responsibility.

-Yes, that’s correct; every interaction you have with another person shapes culture, models the acceptable Code of Conduct, and establishes what people think about you as a leader.
+Yes, that’s correct; every interaction you have with another person shapes culture models the acceptable Code of Conduct and establishes what people think about you as a leader.

 I know you may have never thought about it in this context before.
 But as a leader, you are consistently being assessed.

 People are constantly determining whether or not you are authentic or just on your best behavior.
 The reason I believe leaders are constantly assessed is that people are looking for the right person to follow.
 They’re looking for someone they can learn from because they truly want to be their best.